-Helvetia, salutes the welcoming of this everlasting kinship, as full comrades of the Confederacy, dignified eternal pledge of sanctuary for Her union - for One, for All.
+Helvetia salutes this everlasting kinship, welcoming her comrades of the Confederacy, pledging sanctuary for her union - for One, for All.

 400th Anniversaire de la Réunion de Fribourg et Soleure à la Suisse.

-Olden St. Nicholas Cathedral of Gothic-styled, past Roman Catholic legacy, built 1283-1430 (76 meters high Tower completed in 1490 and houses 11 bells) on rocky outcrop 50 meters above river Saane, dominates the medieval town below.
-The Episcopal seat of diocese of Fribourg, along also of Lausanne and Geneva.
+The recognisable Gothic-styled St. Nicholas Cathedral, built 1283-1430 (76 meters high Tower completed in 1490 and houses 11 bells) upon a rocky outcrop 50 meters above river Saane, dominates the medieval town below.
+Its imposing façade befitting of its position as the Episcopal seat of the dioceses of Fribourg, Lausanne and Geneva.

 “ – Fribourg Joining the Swiss Confederation

 Its name is derived from German frei (free) and Burg (fort).

 Beginning at the time of its inception, Fribourg (founded 1157 by the Berthold IV, Duke of Zähringen) built a city-state, where lands it controlled lay some distance away.
 When the dukes of Zähringen died out in 1218, the city was transferred to the related Kyburg family.

 The city was then sold to the Habsburgs in 1277.
 Trade and industry began as early as the mid-13th century.
 In the early period, the city developed rapidly, which led to expansions reflecting the economic boom in Fribourg.
 The 14th century was dominated by trade, and cloth and leather production, which brought the city recognition in Central Europe by 1370.